Parts of Spain on alert amid 'extreme' May temperatures

 MADRID (AP) — Large parts of Spain were under alert Friday as a wave of intense heat began sweeping across the country, leaving residents sweltering through May temperatures that rank among the hottest in two decades.

-A mass of hot, dry air carrying dust from North Africa has pushed temperatures up to 15 degrees above average, with the mercury topping 40 degrees Celsius (104 degrees Fahrenheit) in parts of the country.
+A mass of hot, dry air carrying dust from North Africa has pushed temperatures up to 15 degrees above average, with the mercury topping 40 C (104 F) in parts of the country.

 The State Meteorological Agency said it expected the “unusual and extreme” temperatures to peak on Saturday.

-“These will probably be among the warmest temperatures we’ve seen in May in the 21st century,” said agency spokesman Rubén del Campo.
+“These will probably be among the warmest temperatures we’ve seen in May in the 21st century,” agency spokesman Rubén del Campo said.

 While the temperatures are expected to fall short of what meteorologists in Spain define as a heat wave, what makes this episode singular will be its persistence, with nighttime temperatures expected to hover above 20 C (68 F) in many places.